 So normally I’d be allergic to this sort of show about a game genre I couldn’t give a crap about (VRMMORPG) and with typically low stakes and a generic setting, I had no intention of even touching it with the longest bargepole.
 However, with multiple rabid worshippers in the AniTAY chat continually praising what looked like an empty garbage show, I’m glad I gave it a chance during a moment of weakness.

 Bofuri is delightful fluff about Maple, a VRMMORPG newbie who starts a newly-released title that is so badly balanced by the inept developers that during her initial character creation she completely breaks the game by piling all of her stat boosts into defence/vitality.
 With each unintentional victory multiplying her stats to insane levels she becomes a world-class behemoth of a player, nigh invincible.
 To be honest that doesn’t sound like a promising premise.
 In execution it plays much more as a slice of life about a loveable clueless n00b and the weird friends she chooses to have fun with along the way.
-What little plot development exists focuses on the reaction of the develops and other players to Maple’s burgeoning, pseudo-apocalyptic powers.
+What little plot development exists focuses on the reaction of the developers and other players to Maple’s burgeoning, pseudo-apocalyptic powers.
 It’s funny and sweet, a low-effort watch for when you want to switch off your brain, eat sweets and pretend we’re not all hurtling towards socio-economic doom via plague.

 Darwin’s Game (all 11 eps)